 Hourly by activity assigns rates based on the type of work performed, regardless of who completes it, with strategic services like concept design commanding premium rates compared to technical documentation or administrative tasks.

 Both approaches offer transparency and flexibility for projects with evolving scopes while ensuring fair compensation for additional client requests.
-The key to successful implementation lies in meticulous time tracking systems that clearly categorize and capture billable hours.
+The key to successful implementation lies in meticulous time tracking systems that clearly categorise and capture billable hours.

 Percentage of Construction Invoicing